bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Here's a practical way to work with props.
-I'm in my app with the header main and sidebar components and all of them are rendered from the app component.
-The app component is in this case referred to as the parent component and the header main and side ball components are referred to as the Children of the app component.<br>
+<p>Here's a practical way to work with props.
+I'm in my app with the header main and sidebar
+components and all of them are rendered from the app component.
+The app component in this case referred to as the parent component and the header main and sidebar components are referred to as the Children of the app component.</p>

-They are now past data from the app components to each of its Children components.
+<p>They are now past data from the app components to each of its Children components.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s21-f.
 (84) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->